tefl/tesol certification guide (2026):

 A cheap TEFL course can be legit if:

-• it clearly shows what’s in the course
+- it clearly shows what is in the course

 Be cautious of courses that: